 The RSTA shall select a bandwidth value for the measurement sounding phase that is less than or equal to the RSTA Assigned Max Bandwidth of each of the ISTAs that are being allocated resources during this measurement instance.
 It may be different from the bandwidth used in the Polling phase, but shall adhere to the rules of multiple frame transmission in an EDCA TXOP; see 10.23.2.8 (Multiple frame transmission in an EDCA TXOP).

-The RSTA shall set the TXVECTOR parameter CH_BANDWIDTH of the Trigger frame Ranging Sounding to that same bandwidth and use the same value for the UL BW subfield of the Common Info field of said Trigger frame.When transmitting the Ranging NDP Announcement frame and R2I NDP, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to that same bandwidth.
+If the Trigger frame Ranging Sounding is transmitted in a PPDU whose bandwidth is less than or equal to 160 MHz, tThe RSTA shall set the TXVECTOR parameter CH_BANDWIDTH of the Trigger frame Ranging Sounding to that same bandwidth and use the same value for the UL BW subfield of the Common Info field of said Trigger frame.
+Otherwise, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH of the Trigger frame Ranging Sounding to CBW320.
+When transmitting the Ranging NDP Announcement frame and R2I NDP, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to that same bandwidth.

 If the TF Ranging Sounding frame is transmitted in a 320 MHz PPDU, the I2R NDP shall be an EHT TB Ranging NDP.
 If the TF Ranging Sounding frame is transmitted in a PPDU of 160 MHz or less, the I2R NDP shall be an HE TB Ranging NDP.
 In the TF Ranging Sounding, the RSTA shall set the SS Allocation subfield and the I2R Rep subfield of the User Info fields corresponding to each of the ISTAs triggered by the Trigger frame in the following way: